nms-scribe/cosmopoeia/idea.md

 * generateDiplomacy() -- I don't need this
 * Routes.draw(capitalRoutes,townRoutes,oceanRoutes) -- I don't need this
 * drawBurgs -- I don't need this
+-- then, in a completely other location:
+* generateProvinces

 * placeCapitals()
   * count = regionsOutput